AndraxDev/speak-gpt/README.md

 # SpeakGPT

-SpeakGPT is an advanced and highly intuitive open-source AI assistant that utilizes the powerful OpenAI technologies to provide you with unparalleled performance and functionality.
+SpeakGPT is an advanced and highly intuitive open-source AI assistant that utilizes the powerful large language models (LLM) to provide you with unparalleled performance and functionality.
+Officially it supports GPT models, LLAMA, MIXTRAL, GEMMA, Vision, DALL-E and other models.

 ## SpeakGPT Desktop (Early access)